 Even with that in mind, there are still misconceptions that a degree in social media isn’t a wise career choice, that there aren’t jobs in social media, or that your career path is narrowed by a limited sector.
-This couldn’t be further from the truth though; the rise of social media as a business tool is still in its infancy and it will only grow and develop in ways we can’t even imagine yet.
-Here are just a few things you can do with a degree in social media.
+This couldn’t be further from the truth though; here are just a few things you can do with a degree in social media:

 Engage with people (and lots of them!)

 Knowing how to engage an audience and build a community around a brand will make you an invaluable member of any marketing team, and arguably the one capable of having the most impact.
 Whether it’s responding to customer queries, promoting your products, or driving engagement through photos or video posts, the instant and direct access you have to people will be the envy of other marketing teams.
 The content you’ll be creating can grow and engage your audience very quickly, and a degree in social media will give you the expertise needed to effectively analyse what works and what doesn’t.

 Our BA (Hons) Social Media Management degree here at Sunderland is set up to do exactly that.
-Jenny Wotherspoon, Programme Leader, says: "We've spent time working with employers to make sure at the end of this degree you have the key skills to find work as a social media manager.
-We want students to be experts in creating and sharing content, as well as analysing and engaging social media audiences.
+Jenny Wotherspoon, programme leader, says: "We've spent time working with employers to ensure that you are learning the skills and gaining the experience and knowledge you need to find work as a social media manager.
+We want you to be experts in creating and sharing content, planning strategies and campaigns, analysing social media data and engaging social media audiences.

-"What sets our degree apart from other social media degrees is a focus on content creation – from gifs and video production to data visualisation or 360-degree photography – we will be teaching the latest content creation tools and techniques and encouraging creativity and innovation.
+"It's also unique because of our strong focus on content creation – from gifs and video production to data visualisation and building AR lenses – we teach the latest content creation tools and techniques and encourage creativity and innovation.
 You get the time and opportunity build channels as a content creator, that you can continue beyond your degree.

 "Almost every business has a social media presence.
 If you can you can create great content and grow and engage online audiences, you could work virtually anywhere for anybody, including for yourself."